about us

 who we are?

-Founded in 2012 by Pat and Chang McCarthy, the Ireland Sino Institute is a non-political organization dedicated to strengthening Ireland-China relations.
+Founded in 2012 by Pat and Chang McCarthy, the Ireland Sino Institute is a non-political organization dedicated to deepening cooperation and mutual understanding between Ireland and China.

 In this photo, from left to right, we see Pat McCarthy from the Ireland Sino Institute , Minister Eamonn Ryan, and Ambassador for Ireland to China Ann Derwin at a St. Patrick’s Day Event held at the Irish embassy in Beijing in 2023.